 On 13 October 2020 the Directors approved a new Employee Equity Incentive Plan ("EIRP 2020") which superseded the previous Employee Incentive Rights Plan ("EIRP") which was first implemented in 2010/11.
 The purpose of the new plan was to implement a simpler form of "at risk" remuneration component.
 Equity incentives are now granted at the discretion of the Board rather than based on a prescribed formulaic method.

-As at the date of this report no Equity incentives have been issued to any employee.
+As at the date of this report 512,599 Equity incentives have been issued to employees who are not key management personnel.